vardumper/extended-htmldocument/templates/twig-component/README.md

 # HTML Component Bundle

-Symfony UX Twig Components for all HTML5 elements with ARIA support.
+Symfony UX Twig Components for all HTML5 elements with ARIA support and static attribute validation via Enums.
+It provides auto-completion in your IDE of choice, so all available attributes can be quickly accessed.

 ## Installation